collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 I spent an entire week thinking only about making more money, until it occurred to me that salary is only one metric, and it may not be the most important one.
 I am not just a rat in a rat race, and my value as a human being is not how much money I make.

  _What is important to me?
 What do I want out of my next job?
-What problems do I care about and want to solve?
-What makes me a happy?_
+What problems do I want to solve?_

 I reflected on the questions above and realized that, while compensation is important, learning and skill development is more important to me.
 I also realized that I haven't articulated to myself what problems I care about working on.